 Padre Tanner's Rugby career and his heroic Royal Navy Service.

-by John Cookson, Royal Marine, who witnessed the events
+heroism by John Cookson, Royal Marine, who witnessed

 Compliments of: B.B.C.
 World War II - People's War

 I have written poetry since I was a teenager.

 H.M.S.
 Fiji: Lost 22 May, 1941

 When the roll is called